 Hybrid cloud storage allows you to combine your local storage server with a public cloud storage provider.
 This lets you choose which data you want to store locally and which files you want to store remotely in the cloud.

-This gives you the best of both worlds and could be a perfect solution for many businesses.
+This gives you the best of both worlds and could be a perfect solution for many businesses (check out our roundup of the best hybrid cloud backup).
 Services such as Microsoft Azure allow you to manage your hybrid cloud storage, as our earlier Microsoft Azure review explains.

 How Safe Is Cloud Storage?